 I tend to be conservative because I don't want to get rid of paperwork if it may come back to haunt me, if for example, you have an audit or other encounter with the IRS.
 In my opinion, this trumps a little filing space since with my personal tax organizer system above all your tax documents will be held in one expandable folder or small filing system anyway, and it doesn't take up too much room.

-Many tax professionals suggest to hold onto your filed old returns forever (you can digitize them if you don't want to keep track of the paper anymore), and to keep all supporting documents for at least six full tax years after you filed, since that is the longer limitations period for the IRS, typically.
+Many tax professionals suggest to hold onto your filed old returns forever (you can digitize them if you don't want to keep track of the paper anymore), and to keep all supporting documents for at least six or seven full tax years after you filed, since six years is the longer limitations period for the IRS, typically.